-After stable operating conditions for the quartercryomodule were determined, the injector was setup for beam quality measurements with average intensity ranging from 60 $\mu$ A at 2 K to 80 $\mu$ A at 4 K test.
+After stable operating conditions for the quarter-cryomodule were determined, the injector was setup for beam quality measurements with average intensity ranging from $60~\mu\text{A}$ at 2 K to $80~\mu\text{A}$ at 4 K test.

 The lower maximum intensity at 2 K was caused by an unrelated operational hardware issue.
-For convenience the cavities were operated at typical gradients for injector operation, $E{acc}^{cav7} = 5.00$ MV/m and $E{acc}^{cav8} = 5.32$ MV/m.
+For convenience the cavities were operated at typical gradients for injector opgrigory@jlab.org eration, $E{acc}^{cav7}$ = 5.00 MV/m and $E{acc}^{cav8}$ = 5.32 MV/m.
 The electron beam was characterized with diagnostics downstream of the quarter-cryomodule (see Fig. 1).
 The beam momentum was measured using a spectrometer, by finding the magnetic field (MDL0L02) necessary to deflect the beam a known angle.
 The (normalized) beam emittance and Twiss parameters were determined using a profile monitor (IHA0L03) to measure the variation of beam size as a function of an upstream quadrupole magnet (MQJ0L02).
 The energy spread was determined by extracting the dispersive contribution of the beam size as measured at a dispersive location (IHA2D00).
+Additionally measurements of the beam intensity (IBC0L02) and position (IPM0L01, IPM0L2, and IPM2D00) at the helicity reversal rate (30 Hz) were made to assess the intrinsic noise in the beam structure.
+Results of these measurements (see Table.
+1) indicate there was no discernible difference in the beam quality when the quarter-cryomodule is operated at 4 K versus 2 K.

 \ Authored by Jefferson Science Associates, LLC under U.S. DOE Contract No. DE-AC05-06OR23177.
+The U.S. Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce this manuscript for U.S. Government purposes.